Leg and Foot Discoloration: Peripheral Artery Disease Could be The Cause

 How Does PAD Cause Leg Discoloration?

 PAD is most often caused by atherosclerosis, a narrowing or blockage of the arteries due to plaque buildup.
 When arteries leading to the legs develop atherosclerosis, you may experience insufficient blood flow to your lower extremities.
+Without adequate blood flow, your tissues won’t receive the oxygen and nutrients they need to function properly.
+This is what causes leg pain and other symptoms of poor circulation.

-Poor circulation due to PAD can lead to blood vessels that burst near the surface of the skin, arterial ulcers, and tissue damage.
+Poor circulation due to PAD can also lead to blood vessels that burst near the surface of the skin, arterial ulcers, and tissue damage.
 These issues can change the appearance of your skin and lead to leg discoloration.

 What Does Leg Discoloration Due to Poor Circulation Look Like?

 When skin discoloration on the legs is PAD-related, your legs might look reddish, purple, or blue.
-However, because all of us have different skin colors, tones, and textures, there may not be an obvious purple discoloration on the legs or blue discoloration of the skin on the legs when you have PAD.
+However, because we all have different skin colors, tones, and textures, there may not be an obvious purple discoloration on the legs or blue discoloration of the skin on the legs when you have PAD.
 You know your own skin best.
 If you realize the color on one or both of your legs looks abnormal, reach out to one of our trusted vascular doctors.
 By the time you experience leg discoloration due to poor circulation, you’re likely on the way to moderate or advanced PAD.
 Our vascular doctors are highly skilled in quickly diagnosing PAD using ankle-brachial index (ABI) tests and angiograms.

 An ABI test measures and compares the blood pressure in your arm and ankle.
 The resulting number gives your provider insight into whether or not you have a blockage.
 Angiograms are images taken of the vascular system using contrast dye, which can help our doctors pinpoint the precise location of a blockage.